Kurshit/CaseStudy/README.md

 Following steps shows the brief code flow at higher level:

- - Feed activities.txt input file as input, parse each line using streams and save each activity details into datastructure.
-For each activity, Datastructure holds details like - Activity Name, Activity Time, Is Activity Ongoing at given time and List of Teams that have already took part this particular activity.
+ - Feed activities.txt input file as input, parse each line using streams and save each activity details into data structure.
+For each activity, Data structure holds details like - Activity Name, Activity Time, Is Activity Ongoing at given time and List of Teams that have already took part this particular activity.
- - The REST endpoint takes 'number of teams' as an input parameter.
-Take this input and create given no of teams and feed team details into a static datastructure.
+ - The REST end point takes 'number of teams' as an input parameter.
+Take this input and create given no of teams and feed team details into a static data structure.
 Team details includes - Team Name, List of Activities played by each team, On Going Activity of that team at that time, Whether lunch break is done for the team and The end time of currently ongoing activity of each team.
  - Create Schedule - Start with the given start time and for each team, allocate the activity and update the corresponding data structures.
 At every 5 minutes, check if any team is free and if yes, find any valid activity - that it has not taken part before in - and assign it to the team.
 The process goes on till the time reaches end time.
 During the process, if any team gets done with any activity, the team release the activity and marks it free.
-Also, the cheks has been done for given Lunch Time and every team gets an hour of Lunch Break whenever feasable around Lunch Time.
+Also, the checks has been done for given Lunch Time and every team gets an hour of Lunch Break whenever feasible  around Lunch Time.
  - Send output to console and as http response.

 ### Data Structure: